opticyclic/cordite-java-demo/README.md

 See also the [Cordite FAQ](https://gitlab.com/cordite/network-map-service/-/blob/master/FAQ.md#1-show-me-how-to-set-up-a-simple-network) for further details on setting up a network (both with Docker and Java).

+## Command Line Parameters

+Cordite has several command line parameters that should be set on launch.

+The root CA is set by default to be the Cordite Foundation:

+> Property Env = root-ca-name
+> Variable = NMS_ROOT_CA_NAME
+> Default = CN="", OU=Cordite Foundation Network, O=Cordite Foundation, L=London, ST=London, C=GB

+These need to be set to match your network
+- CN : CommonName
+- OU : OrganizationalUnit
+- O : Organization
+- L : Locality
+- S : StateOrProvinceName
+- C : CountryName

+The REST API has an admin section that should be protected properly and not use the default values:

+> Property Env = auth-username
+> Variable = NMS_AUTH_USERNAME
+> Default = sa

+> Property Env = auth-password
+> Variable = NMS_AUTH_PASSWORD
+> Default = admin

+How all the certificates, keys, node-infos, network-parameters etc are stored are defined by:

+> Property Env = storage-type
+> Variable = NMS_STORAGE_TYPE
+> Default = mongo

+The alternative is `file`, which is a lot clearer to read and is easier to backup and restore by mounting a disk in the cloud.
+However, the default `mongo` is an order of magnitude faster and more important for very large networks.

+The location of the `mongo` database or the directory for the `file` alternative are **both** specified by:

+> Property Env = db
+> Variable = NMS_DB
+> Default = .db

+The nodes periodically query the network map for network parameters and other nodes on the network.
+This can get quite chatty and hit the NMS hard on a large network so you can set it to a larger value e.g. 60S
+> Property Env = cache-timeout
+> Variable = NMS_CACHE_TIMEOUT
+> Default = 2S

+In order to secure the REST API you need to set TLS/SSL parameters:

+Whether TLS is enabled or not:
+> Property Env = tls
+> Variable = NMS_TLS
+> Default = false

+Path to TLS certificate
+> Property Env = tls-cert-path
+> Variable = NMS_TLS_CERT_PATH
+> Default =

+Path to TLS key
+> Property Env = tls-key-path
+> Variable = NMS_TLS_KEY_PATH
+> Default =

 ## Create A Network Outline

 Create a skeleton outline of local network ready to configure in order to connect to a local instance of cordite.